Skip to main content

 What other sustainability experiences did you have at Harvard and beyond?

 Working with the Office for Sustainability gave me a much deeper appreciation of how Harvard operates as a campus and just how much is already happening behind the scenes on sustainability.
-I would never have known, for example, that Harvard has its own large renewable electricity projects — both on-site and off-site — or how ambitious the University’s Sustainable Building Standards are.
+I would never have known, for example, that Harvard has renewable electricity projects — both on-site and off-site — or how ambitious the University’s Sustainable Building Standards are.
 I’m especially fascinated by the new David Rubenstein Treehouse Conference Center and its very high sustainability standards and impressive design!

 What advice would you give to incoming students?